nus-cs2103/website-base/_course-CS2103/mid-semester-survey-results.md

 </h1>

 <p class="lead">
-Given below are the summary results of your ratings on various aspects of the module and my general comments on some of them.
+Given below are the summary results of your ratings on various aspects of the course and my general comments on some of them.
 </p>